projen/projen/API.md

 [ConstructLibrary](#projen-constructlibrary)|A multi-language library for CDK constructs.
 [ConstructLibraryAws](#projen-constructlibraryaws)|*No description*
 [ConstructLibraryCdk8s](#projen-constructlibrarycdk8s)|CDK8s construct library project.
+[DevEnvironmentDockerImage](#projen-devenvironmentdockerimage)|Options for specifying the Docker image of the container.
 [DockerCompose](#projen-dockercompose)|Create a docker-compose YAML file.
 [DockerComposeService](#projen-dockercomposeservice)|A docker-compose service.
 [Eslint](#projen-eslint)|*No description*